To get the best results from your LANAP surgery, follow these directions for care after your procedure.

 If your pain or bleeding is severe or lasts a long time—or if you have a temperature—please call our office right away.

 You may also notice that your gum tissue has turned an unusual color.
 This is normal after laser treatment.

 What to eat

-After your treatment, you will need to eat a liquid diet for three days.
-You can eat anything that can be blended, but don’t drink through a straw—this can create a vacuum that will disturb the healing tissue.
+After your treatment, you will need to eat only soft foods for several days.
+For example, soup, oatmeal, and mashed potatoes are the type of soft foods you should eat.
+Don’t drink anything through a straw— smoothies, blended foods, even water.
+Using a straw creates a vacuum that will disturb the healing tissue.
 Make sure that you drink plenty of fluids.
-After that, you will eat only soft foods such as soup, oatmeal, or mashed potatoes for the next four days.
-After the first week, unless you have been otherwise instructed, just use caution in your food choices—don’t chew gum or anything hard and crunchy.
+After the first week, unless you have been otherwise instructed, just use caution in your food choices.
+Don’t chew gum or anything hard and crunchy.